nihlton/sticky-polite/README.md

 **Key Features:**

-- **Nearly-Zero setup:** Apply the class name `sticky-polite` to an element, and you are done.
+- **nearly-zero setup:** Apply the class name `sticky-polite` and an edge offset to an element, and you are done.
+- **Compatible with React/Vue/Svelte:** Performance-optimized observers manage `sticky-polite` element lifecycles.
-- **Axis and Direction agnostic:** Elements can stick to the top, bottom, left or right.
+- **axis and direction agnostic:** Elements can stick to the top, bottom, left or right.
-- **Compatible with React/Vue/Svelte:** Performance-optimized observers handle `sticky-polite` elements as they're created and destroyed to seamlessly coorperate with React/Vue/Svelte lifecycles.
 - **Supports nested scrolling containers:** Elements within a scroll container will respect the boundaries of its parent.
 - **No animations/transitions:** Interactions feel buttery and smooth, like native browser behavior - because most of it is!

 **Limitations:**

-- **Mobile footer:** Mobile browsers manipulate the viewport size when you scroll down in a ways that are difficult to predict/track/adapt to.
-Footers whose scrolling-parent are the body/document cannot always transition smoothly between 'hidden' and 'visible' and vice versa.
+- **Mobile footer:** Mobile browsers manipulate the viewport size when scrolling in a ways that are difficult to predict/adapt to.
+Footers whose scrolling-parent are the body/document cannot always transition smoothly between 'hidden' and 'visible'.
 So it goes.
+- **single edge:** While `position: sticky` supports all four edges simultaneously, `sticky-polite` supports one.
+This feels like the appropriate balance between package size/complexity and core-use coverage.

 ## Installation

 ```bash